$ ssh <username>@pi-webcam.local

 $ sudo shutdown -h now

-Here at Raspberry Pi, we have celebrated the launch of this software by updating an amazing project by Max Braun that uses the casing from the iconic Apple iSight.
-We’ve replaced the 25-year-old technology inside with a Raspberry Pi Zero 2 W and Camera Module 3.
+Not happy with your webcam case?
+The piSight project by Max Braun uses the casing from the iconic Apple iSight.
+This project replaces the 25-year-old iSight’s innards with a Raspberry Pi Zero 2 W and Camera Module 3.